 Visitors may also visit the two Quindaro Cemeteries.
 One is located at 38th and Parallel and has become a part of the Mount Hope Cemetery.
 The second Quindaro Cemetery is located at 34th and Sewell Avenue.

-The Old Quindaro Museum at 3432 N 29th Street that has long preserved the overall importance of the African American Community of Quindaro appears to be closed as of this writing.
+The Old Quindaro Museum at 3432 N 29th Street, which has long preserved the overall importance of the African-American Community of Quindaro, appears to be closed as of this writing.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.